jeremybeal11/Agent-Demo/README.md

 # AI Agent that can bank itself using OpenAI and Syndicate

 This example shows how to use [OpenAI](https://openai.com) and [Gnosis Safe](https://docs.syndicate.io) to create an AI Agent that can bank itself and send crypto transactions.
-In this example, the user can request to send money to their friend and the agent will pick up on the keywords and propose the transaction on Gnosis Safe multisig wallet.
+In this example, the user can request to send money to their friend, and the agent will pick up on the keywords and propose the transaction on Gnosis Safe multisig wallet.

 ## Why use Gnosis Safe?
 This is a security measure to ensure that the account owner(s) can review the transaction prior to it being sent.